 One of the things I enjoy the most about Howard’s Conan stories are the weird and wonderful settings they take place in.
 While Red Nails begins with an exciting battle against a dragon (dinosaur) creature, the majority of the tale is based inside the city of Xuchotl.
 Huge, walled, and totally enclosed by an emerald dome, the city is basically a series of interconnected rooms.
 It’s also home to two fierce rival factions.

 Conan is joined on this adventure by Valeria.
 Valeria is a pirate and mercenary and her adventures are nearly as legendary as Conan’s.
 (She’s quite different from the character named after her in the 80s Conan the Barbarian film.)
 While Valeria does become the damsel in distress at one point in the story, she’s a capable fighter and far different from the submissive maidens that typically appear in Conan stories.

 Valeria and Conan get caught up in the conflict between the two rival factions.
 Plenty of swordfighting and bloody battles keep the pace quick in this one.
 The strange history of the city of Xuchotl is quite interesting, and the conclusion of the story is as epic as you could hope for.

 Red Nails was one of the latest Conan stories published during Howard’s lifetime, and it is one of the most compelling.
 At one point, an animated film adaptation was planned, but alas, this never came to be.
 If you only read one of these stories, make it The Tower of the Elephant, but if you read two, Red Nails is a strong choice.

 Next up on my list is reading the Conan comics from Marvel.
-This summer, the first Epic Collection of these issues will be released.
-I look forward to purchasing this and continuing my trek alongside Conan through his illustrated adventures.
+These have recently been republished in Marvel’s Epic Collection.
+Click on the images below to check them out on Amazon.
+I look forward to continuing my trek alongside Conan through his illustrated adventures!